Starting May 15 until October 15, Metro Vancouver's is in effect. We are now in Stage 1, and lawn watering is allowed 3 times per week.

 In the winter and spring of 1992, low rainfall and snow pack significantly reduced water levels within Metro Vancouver's 3 main reservoirs.
 In addition, during the summer months, unusually warm weather resulted in a much higher water consumption rate, further lowering water levels.
 This resulted in a solution requiring a 10-week ban on all lawn and garden sprinkling.

-In the summer of 1993, the member municipalities imposed regular twice weekly lawn sprinkling regulations.
+In the summer of 1993, member municipalities imposed regular twice weekly lawn sprinkling regulations.
 Starting 2011, new lawn sprinkling regulations were imposed in our region each summer between June 1 and September 30.
 These regulations allows people water 3 times a week, keep the rate of water consumption evenly distributed, and lower the risk of reservoir levels being depleted too quickly.

 Effective 2016, Metro Vancouver extended the Water Shortage Response Plan, regardless of weather condition, from May 15 to October 15.